Amusement World

 Shipboard facilities and amenities

-The 250-seat Patricia's Restaurant offered western and oriental buffet-style meals to all passengers.
-A-la-carte service was also available.
-The 40-seat Hawker Centre was the dining venue to sample Hawke (cooked food) in the evenings.
+The 250-seat Patricia's Restaurant offered both Western and Oriental buffet-style meals. À la carte service was also available.
+The 40-seat Hawker Centre provided evening dining with traditional cooked food specialties.

-The Sporty Bar was a jazz-themed lounge with a ping pong table, putting green, dart-throwing board.
-Along the walkway to the Lion Bar, there was a state-of-the-art Video Arcade attracting guests of all ages.
+The Sporty Bar featured a jazz-inspired lounge with a ping pong table, putting green, and dartboard.
+Along the walkway to the Lion Bar was a state-of-the-art Video Arcade that attracted guests of all ages.

 Photos of Amusement World